-Security information and event management (SIEM) systems provide centralized logging capabilities for an enterprise and can be used to analyze and/or report on the log entries it receives.
-Some SIEM systems, which can be either products or services, can also be configured to stop certain attacks they detect, generally by directing the reconfiguration of other enterprise security controls.
+Security information and event management systems provide centralized logging capabilities for enterprises, and security pros use SIEM products to analyze and report on the log entries it receives.
+Some SIEM systems, which can be either products or services, can stop certain attacks via specific configurations, generally by directing the reconfiguration of other enterprise security controls.

-Traditionally, most organizations with SIEM services have used them either for security compliance efforts or for incident detection and handling efforts.
-But increasingly, organizations use SIEMs for both purposes.
-This increases the technology's potential value to the organization, but unfortunately, tends to complicate configuration and management.
+Traditionally, most organizations that have deployed SIEM systems have used them either for security compliance efforts or for incident response, detection and handling.
+But, increasingly, organizations are using SIEMs for both purposes.
+This increases the SIEM technology's potential value to the organization, but, unfortunately, it tends to complicate configuration and management.

-Many SIEM services and products are available today to meet the needs of a wide variety of organizations.
-Taking every characteristic of every one of them into account is not feasible, so this article concentrates on the features of the most widely used SIEM services.
+Many of the SIEM products and managed SIEM services available today meet the needs of a wide variety of organizations.
+Taking every characteristic of every one of them into account is not feasible, so this article focuses on the features of the most widely used SIEM products and systems.

-SIEM services and products are made available through any one of several architectures, including the following: software installed on an on-premises server, on-premises hardware appliance, on-premises virtual appliance and public cloud-based service.
+SIEM systems are available for several architectures, including software installed on an on-premises server, on-premises hardware appliance, on-premises virtual appliance or public cloud-based service.

 Typical environments suitable for SIEM systems

-Early SIEM services and products had a reputation for being for large organizations with advanced security capabilities.
-The main motivation behind these deployments was to duplicate network security logs in a centralized location so the security administrators and analysts could view all the logs through a single console, and potentially correlate events across log sources in support of incident detection and response efforts.
+Early SIEM services and products had a reputation as being intended for large organizations with advanced security capabilities.
+The main motivation behind these deployments was to duplicate network security logs in a centralized location so the security administrators and analysts could view all the logs in a single console, as well as to potentially correlate events across log sources in support of incident detection and real-time response efforts.

 The costs of adopting, deploying and managing SIEM systems

-In addition to acquiring the SIEM product, an organization may have other upfront costs.
-For example, SIEMs increasingly support the use of threat intelligence feeds, which contain up-to-date information on threat indicators being observed by organizations around the world.
+In addition to acquiring a SIEM product, organizations may have other upfront costs.
+For example, SIEM systems increasingly support the use of threat intelligence feeds, which contain up-to-date information on threat indicators organizations observe around the world.
 Threat intelligence feeds can significantly improve the accuracy of a SIEM's incident detection capabilities, but using such a feed generally necessitates paying a substantial subscription fee.

-SIEM deployment costs are generally similar to other major security tool deployments, with one notable exception: integration.
+SIEM implementation and deployment costs are generally similar to other major security tool deployments, with one notable exception: integration.
 A SIEM service is of no value unless it can readily receive and parse log data from a wide variety of security log sources.
-Enabling this can necessitate extensive customization of the SIEM and/or development of custom code to translate a source's log data into a format that the SIEM can understand and process.
+Enabling this can necessitate extensive SIEM customization or development of custom code to translate a source's log data into a format that the SIEM can understand and process.

-Another area of SIEM costs is management.
-Most organizations seriously underestimate the management costs associated with successful SIEM deployment, particularly if the SIEM is to be used for incident detection and handling purposes.
-In this case, the SIEM will require frequent tuning and customization, not to mention constant monitoring so possible incidents can be validated and responded to quickly to limit damage.
+Another SIEM cost consideration is management.
+Most organizations seriously underestimate the management costs associated with a successful SIEM implementation, particularly if it's intended for incident detection and handling purposes.
+In this case, the SIEM will need frequent tuning and customization, not to mention constant monitoring so companies can validate and respond to incidents quickly to limit the damage.

-Organizations considering the acquisition of a SIEM product should carefully consider its deployment and management costs.
-Because the SIEM ingests security log data from a wide variety of sources, there may be considerable integration costs in facilitating that transfer and translation of log data.
-SIEM management costs are usually underestimated, and like many technologies, an organization gets value out of a SIEM comparable to the effort that the organization puts into its configuration, monitoring and other management aspects.
+Organizations considering acquiring a SIEM product should carefully consider the deployment and management costs.
+Because the SIEM ingests security log data from a wide variety of sources, there may be considerable integration costs to facilitate that transfer and the translation of the log data.
+Companies usually underestimate SIEM management costs, and, like many technologies, an organization gets value out of a SIEM comparable to the effort that it puts into its configuration, monitoring and other management aspects.